-Improved systems and structures leading to credible and sustainable institutions.
+- Improved systems and structures leading to credible and sustainable institutions. - Increased thought and critical leadership, resilience and adaptability. - More inclusive, supportive or led by young women rightholders (considering their meaningful participation and the inclusion of their needs/priorities in their s and actions). - Improved knowledge and skills to advance realization of SRHR (gender, human rights and SRHR; rightholders realities, needs and priorities; lobby & advocacy; data and research; campaigning, etc.) - Enhanced safety, security and collective care strategies within the organizations.

-- More inclusive, supportive or led by young women rightholders (considering their meaningful participation and the inclusion of their needs/priorities in their s and actions). - Improved knowledge and skills to advance realization of SRHR (gender, human rights and SRHR; rightholders realities, needs and priorities; lobby and advocacy; data and research; campaigning, etc.) - Enhanced safety, security and collective care strategies within the organizations c.
-Enhanced political alliances within and across CoAs and with movements to advance rightholders SRHR
+c.
+Enhanced political alliances within and across CoAs, and with movements to advance rightholders SRHR

 - Enhanced common understandings and shared political agendas and strategies (intersectional, contextualized). - Rightholders priorities are included in collective SRHR agendas and claims. - Increased coordination, collaboration, alliances and joint actions among organizations, CoAs and wider movements. - Improved strategies to address power relations and social/cultural challenges for rightholders SRHR realization. - Increased organic linking and learning among organizations/ peer to peer learning.
+Enhanced safety, security and collective care strategies within the organizations.